A Terraform Module for Shell Functions on Lambda

 }

 There is no api for currently supported runtimes.
-This function parse that out of the lambda runtimes documentation page.
+This function parses that out of the lambda runtimes documentation page using grep and sed — both available in provided.al2023 without any additional layers.

 At the time of writing, it returns: